 Please put the date in your diary.
-Full venue and programme details will follow shortly.
+Programme details anfd joining indstructions will be issued shortly.

 IAPOS is an informal association of physicians who have responsibilities for people overseas.
 Within its ranks are members (often working within large and medium sized companies) with experience in almost every part of the world and expertise in every facet of travel and overseas medicine.
 The Association meets twice a year, in May and November normally, and almost always in London.
 At each meeting there are four papers presented on wide-ranging, but relevant subjects.
 There is usually a buffet lunch and then a Dinner in the evening to which partners and guests are invited.
 The Association exists for the fellowship and mutual contribution of each member.
 As an Association with a limited membership each new member agrees to attend at least one meeting per year.